Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 In this guide, I share everything you need to know about kitesurfing in the Algarve: the best spots, wind statistics, costs, schools, and my personal insider tips after several months there.
 Whether you're a beginner or an advanced kitesurfer, the Algarve has the perfect spot for every level.

-- Wind season: The Nortada wind blows reliably from north/northwest from May to October at a constant 15–25 knots — more evenly and predictably than in the Canary Islands.
+- The Nortada wind blows reliably from north/northwest from May to October at a constant 15–25 knots — more evenly and predictably than in the Canary Islands.

-- Top spots: Alvor for flat water and freestyle, Martinhal near Sagres for wave kiting, Meia Praia in Lagos as an all-round spot with sideshore from the left.
+- Alvor for flat water and freestyle, Martinhal near Sagres for wave kiting, Meia Praia in Lagos as an all-round spot with sideshore from the left.

-- Off-day tips: On windless days, explore Ponta da Piedade, paddle to Benagil Cave by kayak, and photograph Praia da Marinha from a drone perspective.
+- On windless days, explore Ponta da Piedade, paddle to Benagil Cave by kayak, and photograph Praia da Marinha from a drone perspective.

 Algarve & Lagoon: Why Portugal is perfect for kitesurfing

 The Algarve has a decisive advantage over other European kite destinations: the Nortada.
-This thermal northerly wind blows reliably from May to October, bringing a constant 15–25 knots.
-Unlike in the Canary Islands, where the wind can sometimes be gusty and unpredictable, the Algarve wind is even and constant – perfect for freeriding and freestyle.
+This thermal northerly wind blows reliably from May to October, bringing a consistent 15–25 knots.
+Unlike the Canary Islands, where the wind can sometimes be gusty and unpredictable, the Algarve wind is smooth and constant – perfect for freeriding and freestyle.

 The water temperature in summer is between 19 and 22°C – cool enough for a thin wetsuit, but warm enough to jump in without one.
 In spring and autumn, a 4/3 wetsuit is necessary, but even then the water is significantly more pleasant than in the North Sea.